✔ No account fees or minimums ✔ Up to 4.20% APY

 BAs are frequently used to facilitate the international trading of goods.
 A buyer of imported products can issue a BA with a payment date after a shipment is scheduled to be delivered.
 The seller exporting can then take payment before finalizing the shipment.
 The exporter in this case can hold the BA to maturity or sell it on the secondary market.
 Unlike a check, the BA is backed by the guarantee of the bank, not an individual.

 Aside from the import/export market, bankers’ acceptances are used commonly in the investment world.
 Buyers might purchase a BA and hold it to maturity to effectively earn a rate of return on short-term money.
 Since BAs are seen as very low-risk products, they are used as a cash-like security.
-Still, retail consumers usually won’t find the ability to purchase a BA in an online or traditional retail bank.

-Recommended: What are Some Safe Types of Investments?
+Recommended: What Are Some Safe Types of Investments?

-Benefits of Banker’s Acceptance
+Pros and Cons of Banker’s Acceptance

 There are a number of positive aspects of bankers’ acceptances to consider.